R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Experiments

 \subsection{Human Evaluation}

-To further evaluate the performance of our helper agent, SeeRee, we conduct human evaluations to assess the quality of the responses generated.
-Human participants are paid with \$17/h and they act as task performers navigating in the Matterport3D simulator \cite{Matterport3D}.
-We randomly sample 60 trajectories in unseen validation sets of CVDN \cite{thomason2020vision} to provide the target object and starting position to the participants.
+To further evaluate the performance of helper agents, we conduct human evaluations based on the RdI task.
+Human participants act as task performers navigating 60 randomly selected trajectories in validation sets of CVDN \cite{thomason2020vision}.
 During the simulation, participants can control their movement in the environment using their keyboards and ask questions to the helper agent whenever needed.
-Upon completion of the task, we assess task success and goal progress in the same way as in \citet{thomason2020vision}.
-Additionally, we ask participants to provide their subjective assessment of the naturalness and faithfulness of the responses.
-We evaluate SeeRee, a baseline helper agent, and the situation with no helper agent.
-The results show that SeeRee provides the best results in terms of task completion.
+We evaluate both settings where the helper agent exists or not.
+Human participants are also asked to rate the naturalness and faithfulness of the response from the helper.
+The average GP and subjective rating of the responses are shown in Table \ref{tab:table_2}.
+The result shows that SeeRee provides the best results in terms of task completion.
 Through subjective evaluation, we find that SeeRee achieves significantly higher scores in terms of response faithfulness.
-Despite being trained with data preprocessed by Parse by Step, where the training supervision is no longer the original human utterances, it still achieves almost equal score of naturalness compared to the baseline model trained on original human responses.
+Despite being trained with data preprocessed by Parse by Step, where the training supervision is no longer the original human utterances, it still achieves a close score of naturalness compared to the baseline model trained on original human responses.
 Through these evaluations, we show the ability of SeeRee to help human users complete embodied tasks.